PlatONnetwork/docs/docs/Python-SDK.md

 An AttributeDict object whose parsed value is a block object that meets the search conditions and has the following fields:

-- number-Number: block number, the block in pending state is null
+- number-Number: block number, the block in pending state is null.

-- hash 32 Bytes-String: block hash, the block in pending state is null
+- hash 32 Bytes-String: block hash, the block in pending state is null.

-- parentHash 32 Bytes-String: parent block hash
+- parentHash 32 Bytes-String: parent block hash.

-- nonce 8 Bytes-String: The hash of the generated proof-of-work, the pending block is null
+- nonce 8 Bytes-String: The hash of the generated proof-of-work, the pending block is null.

-- sha3Uncles 32 Bytes-String: SHA3 value of the uncle data in the block
+- sha3Uncles 32 Bytes-String: SHA3 value of the uncle data in the block.

-- logsBloom 256 Bytes-String: The bloom filter of the log in the block, and the block in the pending state is null
+- logsBloom 256 Bytes-String: The bloom filter of the log in the block, and the block in the pending state is null.

-- transactionsRoot 32 Bytes-String: the root node of the transaction tree in the block
+- transactionsRoot 32 Bytes-String: the root node of the transaction tree in the block.

-- stateRoot 32 Bytes-String: The root node of the final state tree in the block
+- stateRoot 32 Bytes-String: The root node of the final state tree in the block.

-- miner-String: The address of the miner receiving the reward
+- miner-String: The address of the miner receiving the reward.

-- difficulty-String: difficulty value of the block
+- difficulty-String: difficulty value of the block.

-- totalDifficulty-String: The total difficulty value of the whole chain up to the block
+- totalDifficulty-String: The total difficulty value of the whole chain up to the block.

-- extraData-String: Block "extra data" field
+- extraData-String: Block "extra data" field.

-- size-Number: block size in bytes
+- size-Number: block size in bytes.

-- gasLimit-Number: The maximum gas value allowed in the block
+- gasLimit-Number: The maximum gas value allowed in the block.

-- gasUsed-Number: The total amount of gas used by all transactions in the block
+- gasUsed-Number: The total amount of gas used by all transactions in the block.

-- timestamp-Number: the unix timestamp of the block
+- timestamp-Number: the unix timestamp of the block.

-- transactions-Array: transaction object array, or 32-byte transaction hash value, depending on the setting of returnTransactionObjects
+- transactions-Array: transaction object array, or 32-byte transaction hash value, depending on the setting of returnTransactionObjects.

-- uncles-Array: Uncle block hash value array
+- uncles-Array: Uncle block hash value array.

   ##### (11) platon.getBlockTransactionCount()